Paincrowdsource/PainOptix-Docker/content/guides/monograph/central_disc_bulge.md

 - Share anonymized experiences on PainCrowdsource.org to learn what works for others.
 - Discuss your symptoms with a healthcare provider for a thorough evaluation.

-Feedback Prompt: Was this guide helpful?
-[Yes/No] Did you visit a doctor?
-[Yes/No] How well did this guide describe your symptoms?
-[Very Well/Somewhat/Not at All] Outcome: [Free text]

 ## Section 2: Understanding Central Disc Bulge

 ### The Spine, Simplified